 The information you provide in this section helps IRCC have a fuller picture of your activities within the last ten years:

-- Include all part-time and full-time jobs as well as any internships and practicum placements.
+- Include all part-time and full-time jobs as well as any internships and practicum placements, even if they were unpaid.

 - Under “current activity”, if you are not currently working/employed, but you are a student, write “student” as activity and your school name as “employer”.
 Your ‘to’ date can be the month and year of your study permit application; for example, if you are applying in April 2022, indicate this in your ‘to’ field.